Back

 Science

-Scientists Identify Potential Punic Roman War Animal Relic
+Scientists Identify Potential First Punic War Animal Relic

 View source

-Researchers concluded that this bone could potentially represent the first identified relic of animals used during the Punic Roman wars.
+Scientists have published a paper concluding that a recently examined bone could potentially represent the first identified relic of animals used during the Punic Roman wars.
+These ancient conflicts were primarily waged for control of the Mediterranean region.